-Guides - Deploying Apache Guacamole through the Linode Marketplace
+Guides - Deploy Apache Guacamole through the Linode Marketplace

 Quickly deploy a Compute Instance with many various software applications pre-installed and ready to use.

 Apache Guacamole is an open source HTML5-based web application used as a remote desktop gateway.
-With the Guacamole Marketplace App, you can access your Linode with a graphical VNC session using the XFCE desktop environment from any device.
-This Marketplace App installs and configures Guacamole on a Linode, complete with an SSL certificate generated by Certbot for your domain.
+With the Guacamole Marketplace App, you can access your Compute Instance with a graphical VNC session using the Xfce desktop environment from any device.
+This Marketplace App installs and configures Guacamole on a Compute Instance, complete with an SSL certificate generated by Certbot for your domain.

 Deploying a Marketplace App